Transitioning to College

-There is a number of supports available as you transition into College, which include:
+There is a number of supports available as you transition into Trinity, which include:

-- An Orientation Programme – prior to the start of college you will be invited by the Disability Service to attend an Orientation Programme which aims to support you in preparing for coming to college.
+- An Orientation Programme – prior to the start of university you will be invited by the Disability Service to attend an Orientation Programme which aims to support you in preparing for coming to university.
 Some of the topics covered include: